 - i) 2 x front door panels measuring 50cm long and 14cm wide reserved for the event naming rights sponsor (Masthead).
 These panels are obligatory and may not be refused.
-These panels must be affixed from the leading edge of both front doors and the top edge must be between 7cm and 10cm below the bottom window line. - ii) 2 x numbers for each rear side window which shall be 25cm high with a stroke width of at least 25mm, colored fluorescent orange (PMS804) and may be reflective.
-These numbers shall be placed at the top of the rear side window in conjunction with the crew names. - iii) 1x roof panel, 50 cm wide by 52 cm high, to be placed on the roof with the top towards the front of the car.
-A matt black competition number, 5 cm wide by 28 cm high, will be displayed on a matt white background 50 cm wide by 38 cm high. - The top part of the number will be facing towards the front of the car as per SSR 800 - iv) A technical panel, measuring 25cm long and 38cm wide must be affixed from the leading edge of each front door immediately below the door panels (Masthead).
-In all cases, the Overall Championship Sponsor has the right to the top 10cm of the technical panel. - v) The class decals which are round and 18cm in diameter must be affixed immediately below the door panels and behind the technical panel.
+These panels must be affixed from the leading edge of both front doors and the top edge must be between 7cm and 10cm below the bottom window line. - ii) 2 x numbers for each rear side window which shall be 25cm high with a stroke width of at least 25mm, coloured fluorescent orange (PMS804) and may be reflective.
+These numbers shall be placed at the top of the rear side window in conjunction with the crew names. - iii) A technical panel, measuring 25cm long and 38cm wide must be affixed from the leading edge of each front door immediately below the door panels (Masthead).
+In all cases, the Overall Championship Sponsor has the right to the top 100mm of the technical panel. - iv) The class decals which are round and 18cm in diameter must be affixed immediately below the door panels and behind the technical panel.
 These class decals will be available for purchase from documentation / scrutineering.
 Class colour coding to be determined by each Region committee or NRC.
-More than one (1) class decal will be allowed, example NR4 and NRC4. - vi) Class decals have to be the same colour and font as supplied by the NRC. - vii) One number must be placed on the rear window on the right-hand side, the number shall be high with a stroke width of at least 2cm, colored fluorescent orange (PMS804) and may be reflective.
+More than one (1) class decal will be allowed, for example NR4 and NRC4. - v) Class decals must be the same colour and font as supplied by the NRC. - vi) One number must be placed on the rear window on the right-hand side, the number shall be 15cm high with a stroke width of at least 20mm, coloured fluorescent orange (PMS804) and may be reflective.

-800.3 COMPETITION NUMBERS: These must be clearly displayed
+800.3 COMPETITION NUMBERS:

+These must be clearly displayed.
 Annual Competition numbers shall be allocated by the NRC for National Classes.

-- 1 10 is reserved for the Top 10 finishers in the 2021 NRC in accordance with their position;
+- 1 - 10 is reserved for the Top 10 finishers in the 2021 NRC in accordance with their position.

 - 11 29 is reserved for the NRC 1 class.

 - 30 39 is reserved for the NRC 2 class

 - 40 49 is reserved for the NRC 3 class

 - 50 69 is reserved for the NRC 4 class

 - 70 99 is reserved for the NRC 5 class

-- 100 110 is reserved for International competitors;
+- 100 110 is reserved for international competitors.

 - 111 199 is reserved for the NRC.